 - Declaration page(s) from each insurance policy maintained by the Debtor with the U.S. Trustee added as a certificate holder;

-Yes, more accounting and documentation that is required for the initial SBRA interview.
+More accounting and documentation requirements for the initial SBRA interview.

 - Most recent monthly Profit and Loss Statement (i) prepared by the Debtor, and (ii) externally prepared;